Kito0615/NetEaseMusicDownloader/README.md

 >
 > **NOTE**: With new source from [QQMusic](http://y.qq.com) added, the source API is get from ite [webpage](http://y.qq.com), **all right revserved by [QQMusic](http://y.qq.com)**.
 This was **only for study**.

+#### Update: 2018-06-14

+1. Add ask for "Add to iTunes automatically".
+2. Fixed break down when file exists or search in QQMusic failed.

 #### Update:2018-05-28

 1. Use new non-offcial api which get from the web replaced the old api.